MitchTalmadge/ASCII-Data/README.md

 #### Tick Formatting

-You can format the tick marks (the numbers on the side of the axis) in two ways.
+You can adjust the appearance of the tick marks (the numbers on the side of the axis) in two ways.

-- You can how they are formatted, using a custom `DecimalFormat`.
+- You can change how they are formatted, using a custom `DecimalFormat`.
 - You can change their padding width.
 For example, a padding width of 8 will left-pad the number `10.00` with 3 spaces, since it only takes up 5 characters.